9/11 Asthma & COPD Lawyers

 Treatment for Respiratory Illnesses such as 9/11 Asthma or 9/11 COPD

-Treatments for respiratory illnesses depend on the type of illness and the symptoms of the patient.
-If the patient has recurring bacterial infections in the respiratory tract, antibiotics may be prescribed to kill the infection, but a virus does not respond to antibiotics.
+Treatments for respiratory illnesses depend on the specific type of illness and the symptoms of the patient.
+If the patient has recurring bacterial infections in the respiratory tract, antibiotics may be prescribed to kill the infection – but a virus does not respond to antibiotics.
 Rather, treatment of symptoms may be more appropriate.

-Many people with breathing issues that are associated with respiratory illness will be prescribed an inhaler, or anti-inflammatory medication to reduce inflammation in the lungs and airways to allow air to pass more easily.
-Some patients may need supplemental oxygen to ensure their body is getting enough to support function.
+Many people with breathing issues that are associated with respiratory illness will be prescribed an inhaler, or an anti-inflammatory medication to reduce inflammation in the lungs and airways to allow air to pass more easily.
+Some patients may need supplemental oxygen to ensure their body is getting enough to support breathing functions.

 Reducing exposure to irritants may help some people avoid respiratory illnesses.
-Avoiding smoke, dust, and other environmental or occupational risk factors for respiratory illness can help prevent a worsening of chronic conditions, or development of new conditions due to already weakened respiratory systems.
-Some 9/11 survivors require continual monitoring of their respiratory illness and must take care to isolate when there are other diseases being spread so they do not suffer a more severe respiratory illness as a complication of their current illness.
+Avoiding smoke, dust, and other environmental or occupational risk factors for respiratory illness can help to either prevent a worsening of chronic conditions or the development of new conditions due to already weakened respiratory systems.
+Some 9/11 survivors require continual monitoring of their respiratory illnesses and must take care to isolate when there are other diseases being spread, so that they do not suffer from more severe respiratory conditions as complications of their current illnesses.

 Contact a September 11th Attorney to Discuss Your Eligibility for 9/11 Asthma or 9/11 COPD Claim

-If you or a loved one suffer from a respiratory illness such as 9/11 asthma or COPD related to exposure from September 11th, contact an attorney at Pitta & Baione by completing our online contact form or calling us at 844-982-2667.
+If you or a loved one suffer from a respiratory illness, such as 9/11 asthma or COPD that’s related to exposure from September 11th, contact an attorney at Pitta & Baione, LLP by completing our online contact form or calling us at 844-982-2667.